How we use your information

-Your details will be provided to Smart Pensions who provide a workplace pension scheme to employees.
-You will be auto-enrolled into the pension scheme and the details provided to Smart Pensions will be your name, date of birth, National Insurance number and salary.
-Your bank details will not be passed to Smart Pensions at this time.
+Your details will be provided to SMART, who provide a workplace pension scheme to employees.
+You will be auto-enrolled into the pension scheme and the details provided to SMART will be your name, date of birth, National Insurance number and salary.
+Your bank details will not be passed to SMART at this time.

-We currently use a third party, The Tax Partnership, to process process payroll and as such, the details which will be provided to our payroll provider will be your name, address, date of birth, National Insurance number, P45, salary and bank account details.
+We currently process payroll in-house at Right at Home Nottingham and as such, the details which will be held in-house will be your name, address, date of birth, National Insurance number, P45, salary and bank account details.

 If we make you a conditional offer, we will ask that you complete a questionnaire which will help to determine if you are fit to undertake the work that you have been offered or advise us if any adjustments are needed to the work environment or systems so that you may work effectively.